Evolution Healing Arts

 A massage is meant to be relaxing and we want you to be comfortable at all times.
 Don’t be afraid to speak up and tell us what you would like to be changed.
 Your comfort is important to us!

-It is best to not eat for at least 90 minutes before your massage treatment and only a light meal at that time.
+It is best not to eat for at least 90 minutes before your massage treatment and only a light meal at that time.
 The body needs time to digest food.
 This is the same caution you would take when you go swimming or exercising.
 The digestion process directs the blood flow away from your peripheral tissues and concentrates it on digestive tract.
 Massage draws the blood flow to the area tissues being worked on, therefore drawing the blood away from the digestive tract causing poor digestion and possible discomfort.

 It is important to let your massage therapist know (this will be one of the questions on the client intake form you will be asked to fill out on your first visit).
 Massage therapy is not recommended for people who have hemophilia.